flowsydev/flowsy-net-mediation/README.md

         // Register queries and commands from others assemblies )
-    // Registers RequestUserResolutionBehavior to set the current user for every request .AddRequestUser(serviceProvider =>
+    // Registers RequestUserResolutionBehavior to set the current user for every request .AddRequestUser()
-    {
-        var httpContextAccessor = serviceProvider.GetRequiredService<IHttpContextAccessor>();
-        return new HttpRequestUserResolver(httpContextAccessor);
-    })
+    // Registers RequestValidationBehavior to validate every request .AddValidation()
-    // Registers LoggingBehavior to log information for every request and its result .AddLogging();
+    // Registers RequestLoggingBehavior to log information for every request and its result .AddLogging();

 // Add other services